rk134/ih8sn/README.md

 ## Notes:

-- Spoofing stays in ota updates (except libkeystore-attestation-application-id.so) if the rom supports it.
+- Spoofing doesn't stay in OTA updates on Android 12.1+ roms.